alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 One approach to finding a candidate drug or drug combination is through <a href="http://www.ncbi.nlm.nih.gov/pubmed/17008526" target="blank">Connectivity Mapping</a>.
 This approach measures how gene expression is changed in response to a disease and then searches for drugs that cause the opposite changes in gene expression.
 Drugs found in this manner are predicted to reverse the gene expression changes caused by the disease and thereby reverse the disease.
 This approach was taken up by the Broad Institute, when they assayed how gene expression is changed in response to 1309 different drugs.

 This may seem like a large number of drugs in which to find candidates.
 However, if you also include all unique two-drug combinations of the 1309 assayed drugs - this represents a staggering 856086 potential medicines.
-It is currently unfeasable to assay all these combinations, but their expression profiles can be predicted.
+It is currently unfeasible to assay all these combinations, but their expression profiles can be predicted.

 In this post, I show you the approach that I took to predict drug combinations for my Bioconductor package <a href="http://bioconductor.org/packages/ccmap/" target="blank">ccmap</a>.
 I first implement a neural network in Python followed by a gradient boosted random forest in R. Along the way, I introduce the concepts of data augmentation and stacking.
 You can follow along by downloading the training data from <a href="http://bit.ly/drugcombos" target="blank">here</a>.